Percona-Lab/libkmip/kmipclient/README.md

 The second interface is actual KMIP protocol implementation.
 It requires a NetClient implementation as a dependency injection in the constructor.
-This interface is also similar to the existing C++ wrapper and can be used the similar whay when properly initialized with the  NetClient-derived instance.
+This interface is also similar to the existing C++ wrapper and can be used the similar way when properly initialized with the  NetClient-derived instance.

-The main difference to the “kmippp.h” is in-band error processing.
-It uses a template similar to std::expected from the C++ 23.
-Though, project may use older C++ standard (C++ 20), so the interface includes a C++ 20 implementation, that wraps standard implementation or provides replacement if it is absent.

 All KMIP request creation and encoding are encapsulated in the RequestFactory class.
 All operations are on stack and do not require memory management.